Bachelor of Journalism and Professional Writing

 You can explore journalistic areas of interest such as:

-Our on-campus facilities, which include a TV studio, radio studio and editing suites, will ensure you graduate career-ready and offer you the opportunity to practise recording news broadcasts, producing, and filming with industry-standard technology.
-You will then get the chance to practice these skills in a real-world environment when you complete an internship or industry project during your final year.
+Our on-campus facilities, which include a TV studio, radio studio and editing suites, will ensure you graduate career-ready.
+They offer you the opportunity to practise recording news broadcasts, producing podcasts, and filming and producing video journalism with industry-standard technology.
+You will get the chance to practice these skills in a real-world environment when you complete an internship or industry project during your final year.
 This is a great opportunity for you to develop your skills and build important industry networks.

 If you finish your degree with a credit or higher grade point average (GPA) you could also be eligible for the one-year Bachelor of Creative Arts (Honours).